terence-deng/mt7601u/README.md

 Ralink Wireless Adapter Driver

-This driver is not for kernel 4.x
+This driver can be built in Ubuntu/Trusty (Kernel: 4.4.0-101-generic)

 Build Status
 =======